AmericanWhitewater/wh2o-api/docs/guide/getting-started.md

 ## Installation

-To get started, `cd` to the project root then run `npm run init`.
+To get started, clone the [repo](https://github.com/drewalth/wh2o-api) and `cd` to the project root then run `npm run init`.
 This will copy the example `.env` file, install dependencies, then start up the dev server.

 ## Configuration

 Before compiling the API, we need to provide a few environment variables.
+For .env values, contact [@drewalth](https://github.com/drewalth).

 Run `cp .env.example .env`.